West Indies warned against complacency as series win beckons

 West Indies Women have served up a mixed bag in ODIs this year, beating Pakistan Women 3-2 in a five-match series in the Caribbean but then suffering a 4-1 hammering at the hands of South Africa Women also at home.

-And the Stafanie Taylor-led side will be cognizant of the fact that in the previous ODI series against Pakistan played in United Arab Emirates back in 2019, they also won the first game before losing the next two to surrender the series.
+The Stafanie Taylor-led side will be cognisant of the fact that in the previous ODI series against Pakistan played in United Arab Emirates back in 2019, they also won the first game before losing the next two to surrender the series.

 Samuels said it was important that West Indies Women were ruthless in the coming games as they pressed for even higher margins of victory.